FENECON Home 10 assembly and operating instructions

 1 |

-Battery connection to the Inverter (MC4) |
+Battery connection to the inverter (MC4) |

 2 |

-Battery connection from the two other battery towers (MC4) |
+Battery connection from the other two battery towers (MC4) |

 3 |